Hopp til hovedinnhold

 The first breastfeeding session ideally happens within the first hour after birth.
 When the baby is placed skin-to-skin on the mother’s chest right after birth, strong instincts are activated.
 Many newborns will begin to crawl toward the breast and search for it on their own.
 This is called the "breast crawl".

-According to Helsenorge, early skin-to-skin contact and breastfeeding right after birth are important for establishing breastfeeding and for stimulating milk production.
-The baby’s sucking right after birth also helps the uterus contract and reduces bleeding.
+Early skin-to-skin contact and breastfeeding right after birth can help establish feeding and support milk production.
+The baby’s sucking soon after birth can also help the uterus contract and reduce bleeding.

 What if it does not work right away?